What we do

 In 2019, Fast Familiar were selected to be part of the EU VERTIGO STARTS project; our residency resulted in Smoking Gun, which was chosen by the Financial Times as one of their ‘Top ten dramas to enjoy at home’ during the first COVID-19 lockdown.

 Critic Mark Lawson (The Guardian, BBC Radio 4) reflected on Fast Familiar’s rapid and successful adaption to the conditions of 2020: “if prizes are given for lockdown drama, Fast Familiar should get a trophy for The Evidence Chamber and Smoking Gun – enjoyable but also scholarly entertainments.
 This is a company to watch, whether digitally or, when it again becomes possible, in person.”
-The Evidence Chamber, played online by participants from over 20 countries, was also featured by the New York Times as “an especially successful way for theater to be enjoyed from a laptop.”
+The Evidence Chamber, played online by participants from over 20 countries, was featured by the New York Times as “an especially successful way for theater to be enjoyed from a laptop” and shortlisted for a Times Higher Education Award.
+Our interactive whistleblower thriller Smoking Gun was picked by the Financial Times as one of the top ten arts experiences of lockdown.

 Partners and Commissioners